 A Sleeper Sampler

 Life After ‘Diversity’ The best way to understand the current controversy over Trump’s unremitting assault on “D.E.I.” (“Diversity, Equity, and Inclusion”) protocols in business corporations and public institutions is to revisit the argument against D.E.I. that I made in my book Liberal Racism in 1997, long before I or anyone else imagined that anyone like Trump would win control of our government and much of our public discourse.
-Hideous though I believe that his and MAGA’s premises and policies are, I’ve never departed from my conviction that it was liberals who, in what I called “a colossal blunder,” opened doors to those racist assaults in the ways I described in Liberal Racism, whose introductory chapter I’ve linked above.
+Hideous though his and MAGA’s premises and policies are, I haven’t departed from my conviction that it was liberals who, in “a colossal blunder,” opened doors to those racist assaults in the ways I described in Liberal Racism, whose introductory chapter I’ve linked above.
 Twenty five years later, I reiterated and extended my argument for Commonweal, “Scrapping the Color Code.”
 But be sure to read Life After ‘Diversity’, which shows what we should have seen in 1997.

 Why Niebuhr Now?
 My review of John Patrick Diggins’ book about the American theologian Reinhold Niebuhr, for Bookforum, in 2011.

 What I saw on 9/11 and immediately after.
 These four columns, each for a different newspaper, took distinctive but related approaches.
 The New York Daily News column, written on 9/12, when the horror was still raw, was published on 9/14.
 Two months later the New York Observer column made some counterintuitive observations about the social bonds and motivations of the city’s first responders.
 The New York Post column, published in January of the following year, noted an odd personal connection to the attacks on the World Trade Center that I hadn’t mentioned before.
-And here’s what I said on NPR in a three-minute commentary, four days after the attacks.
-(Ten years later, I adapted the NPR commentary for the Yale Daily News.)
+And here’s my three-minute NPR commentary, broadcast four days after the attacks.
+(Ten years later, I adapted the NPR commentary for the Yale Daily News.

 How both political parties’ establishments seeded Trump’s rise, Salon, March 16, 2016.
 Written as Trump was soaring through the Republican primaries, this was picked up by several other sites, including AlterNet, and History News Network, and it prompted this interview with me on New York City’s NPR station.